 The Best Tent Material

 With the hundreds of different tents available on the market and the variety of materials they are made of, it is difficult to determine which one to buy.
-The most common and popular materials for tents to made of are cotton and polyester.
-Both materials are excellent and make for some high-quality tents, but which is better?
-It is up for interpretation.
-Cotton has some significant advantages over polyester and vice versa.
-This article is meant to be a guide to help you decide which tent material is best suited for you and your needs.
+The most common and popular materials for tents to made of are cotton, polyester, nylon, or a mixture of these.
+All of these can be excellent and make for some high-quality tents, but which is better?
+Ultimately, the answer to that question depends on what you are looking for.

 Polyester